TheNewNormal/kube-solo-osx/README.md

 **Includes:** [Helm Classic](https://helm.sh) - The Kubernetes Package Manager and an option from shell to install [Deis Workflow PaaS](https://deis.com) on top of Kubernetes with a simple: `$ install_deis`

-Kube-Solo App can be used together with [CoreOS VM App](https://github.com/TheNewNormal/coreos-osx) which allows to build Docker containers and has a private local Docker registry v2 which is accessible from Kube-Solo App.
+Kube-Solo App can be used together with [CoreOS VM App](https://github.com/TheNewNormal/coreos-osx) which allows to build Docker containers and both apps have access to the same local Docker registry hosted by [Corectl App](https://github.com/TheNewNormal/corectl.app).

 ![Kube-Solo](kube-solo-osx.png "Kubernetes-Solo")